 Caving In is a Form of Muscle Failure

-Willpower works like a muscle.
-It can be strengthened through practice, but it also becomes exhausted through overuse.
-The good news is that you can workout your willpower to increase its strength and endurance.
-Once you’ve selected a goal, be sure you break it down into bite-sized pieces.
+Willpower works like a muscle, in that it can be strengthened through practice, but also because it is exhausted and depleted through overuse.
+The good news is that you can workout your willpower to increase its strength and endurance!
+To achieve a goal, in addition to understanding how self-discipline ebbs and flows, it helps to break down what’s needed to succeed into bite-sized pieces.
+When I decided to work on my handstands, I started with drills to improve my flexibility and core strength.

 How Do You Workout Your Willpower?